iXplore STEM Summer Program

 Participants explore UNE’s Motion Analysis Lab and use “Motion Capture Technology”, which records the movement of patients.
 Students apply math and physics concepts to evaluate patient rehabilitation or athletic performance (also used in film and video game animations).
 Students use EMG or electromyography to evaluate and record the coordinated electrical activity within their own muscles.

 Genetic Engineering and Chromatography: summer program participants clone a fluorescent jelly fish gene, genetically engineer glowing bacteria, and purify the glowing protein.
 This process demonstrates the central dogma of biology (genes code for proteins) and the drug discovery process.
 A college biochemistry lab at UNE provides the setting for bacterial cell culture and transformation, sterile technique, column chromatography, pipetting, and gel electrophoresis.

 Bioprocess Engineering (2013): summer program participants design and develop a photo-bioreactor to cultivate micro algae for bio-fuel production.
 Summer interns apply biology and physics principles and use engineering practices: engineering design process, problem solving, teamwork, and effective communication.

 Learn more: BusinessWeek

-Drosophila Pain Model: Genetically engineered Drosophila larvae (fruit flies) are use to study pain, or nociception, in response to neural stimuli.
-Students examine the neuromuscular interaction at organism system, tissue, cell, and molecular levels.
+Drosophila Pain Model: Genetically engineered Drosophila larvae (fruit flies) are used to study pain, or nociception, in response to neural stimuli.
 Photo credit: Genetically modified Drosophila larvae expressing red fluorescent protein (RFP) in nociceptor (pain) neurons (Taylor Follansbee).